-There is one written assignment worth 75 points.
+There are three written assignments worth 75 points each.
 Write 6-8 pages in Word format.
 Include introductory and concluding paragraphs, a title page, and a references page.
 Place the title, paper topic, and your name on the top of the first page.
 Use 8 1⁄2 by 11 paper, typewritten, on one side only.
 Use double spacing and one-inch margins.
 Write the paper as if a friend or relative that knew nothing about psychology were to read it.
 Apply APA standards to citation of sources.
-Submit papers in class on the due date.
-The grading rubric will be provided and reviewed in lecture material.
+Submit papers electronically on Canvas.
+Grading rubrics will be provided and reviewed in lecture material.